 TRASH DELAYS ♦ ELECTRONICS RECYCLING ♦ MATTRESS RECYCLING ♦ HAZARDOUS MATERIALS DISPOSAL ♦ DEAD WILDLIFE DISPOSAL

-Accepted: mattresses (crib/twin/full/queen/king); box springs
+ACCEPTED: mattresses (crib/twin/full/queen/king); box springs

-Unacceptable: mattresses from futons/sofa beds/water beds; mattresses infested with bed bugs; wet, damaged, excessively soiled mattresses; sleeping bags; mattress pads/toppers
+NOT ACCEPTED: mattresses from futons/sofa beds/water beds; mattresses infested with bed bugs; wet, damaged, excessively soiled mattresses; sleeping bags; mattress pads/toppers

 A private transfer station located in Cheshire is available to Town residents who wish to dispose of bulky items that are not accepted in the weekly trash collection.
 THERE IS A FEE FOR MOST ITEMS.

 For hours, fees and more information on the local private transfer station, please call 203-272-4039.
-(The Town-operated Transfer Station was closed on July 1, 2011.)

 The CT Department of Energy and Environmental Protection maintains a list of contractors that will dispose of dead wildlife on residential property.
 The list begins on page 3 of the following document: http://www.ct.gov/deep/lib/deep/wildlife/pdf_files/nwco/nwcodir.pdf